 Her affair with the King was not entirely over either.
-Madame de Sévigné mentioned her in a letter to her daughter dated August 7 1676.
-She hints that Louis XIV still had quite passionate feeling for her, and she for him, which some at court believed to be rather ridiculous, since they saw no chance that Lydie could ever replace Quanto, her nickname for Madame de Montespan.
+Madame de Sévigné mentioned her in a letter to her daughter, dated August 7 1676.
+She hints that Louis XIV still had quite passionate feelings for her, and she for him, which some at court believed to be rather ridiculous, since they saw no chance that Lydie could ever replace Quanto, her nickname for Madame de Montespan.

 Around the same time, as she was nearly forty years old, Lydie considered marriage.
 Mademoiselle de Theobon had her eyes on another Louis, namely Louis Oger de Cavoye….but a other of Madame’s demoiselles beat her to it and he married Louise Philippe de Coëtlogon in 1677 instead of Lydie.

 Lydie nevertheless found herself a other dashing gentleman to marry the following year.
 It was Charles d’Harcourt, Comte de Beuvron, capitaine des gardes de Monsieur.